Skip to content

 • Driver’s license or some other form of government-issued ID if you plan on going out to venues that serve alcohol.
 Avoid having to use (and potentially lose) your passport.

 • Your resume.
-Email it to yourself or bring an electronic copy that you can print when you need to.
+Email it to yourself or bring an electronic copy that you can print if you need to.

 • Accommodation reference letter.